RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  controlled rates while under observation.
 After the application of the osmotic shock, the cells were imaged every sixty seconds for four to six hours.
-Survivors were defined as cells which underwent at least two divisions.
+Survivors were defined as cells which underwent at least two divisions post-shock.
 The brief experimental protocol can be seen in [@Fig:flow_cell]B.

 ![**Experimental approach to measuring survival probability.** (A) Layout of a home-made flow cell for subjecting cells to osmotic shock.
 Cells are